sunnymallick/sunnymallick/README.md

 ## Hi there, I'm Sunny! 👋🏾

-- 🌱 I’m currently learning about React and Redux!
+- 🌱 I’m currently learning Python!
 - 💬 Ask me about JavaScript, HTML/CSS or cars.
 - 📫 How to reach me: Email or through Linkedin with the links below!